jbrown544/interlingual-topic-modeling/README.md

 ## Language Samples

 Three samples in four languages have been selected for demonstration.
 The samples are ordered in increasing complexity with the last being the largest and most complex as it contains the same text in two languages.
+When introducing news sources, be sure to apply the proper character encoding scheme when loading (latin-1, utf-8, etc.).

 1. **French:** ABU la Bibliothèque Universelle
 	* source: [7 works in French by Jules Verne](http://abu.cnam.fr/BIB/)